We use cookies for behaviour analytics. Learn more

 ◆ Selective

 Northrop Grumman (NOC ↗) is rated Selective — a genuine investment but with identifiable constraints preventing higher conviction.
 Northrop’s moat is genuinely differentiated: it is the prime contractor for the B-21 Raider stealth bomber (the US Air Force’s primary long-range strike platform for the next 30 years), holds leading positions in classified intelligence, surveillance and reconnaissance programmes, and leads space surveillance systems with limited direct competition.
-Northrop’s ~$78 billion backlog and ~11% operating margins reflect high-quality earnings.
+Northrop’s $95.6 billion backlog and recovering margins reflect high-quality earnings.
+Crucially, the FY2025 B-21 loss charge is now lapped: with the prior-year $477 million provision behind it, Q1 2026 operating margin recovered to 10.0% (from 6.1%) and EPS jumped to $6.14 (+82%).
+Northrop is also funding a 25% B-21 production capacity expansion with a $2.5 billion company-financed investment.
 The constraints are equally identifiable.
-Northrop absorbed a $477 million loss on the B-21 programme in Q1 2025 due to higher manufacturing costs on fixed-price development contracts — a recurring structural risk for novel platforms transitioning from cost-plus to fixed-price.
-Northrop’s revenue growth of ~4–6% annually is the slowest among major US peers.
+Fixed-price development contracts remain a recurring structural risk for novel platforms (a $157 million unfavourable EAC adjustment landed in Q1 2026), and Northrop’s revenue growth of ~4–6% annually is the slowest among major US peers.
 For investors with a pure growth mandate, Lockheed Martin is the stronger allocation.
 For investors who specifically want classified strategic programme exposure, lower volatility, or nuclear deterrence positioning, Northrop is the appropriate Selective satellite holding.

 B-21 fixed-price production risk — cost overruns on novel stealth platforms create write-down exposure. ~4–6% growth is slowest in US coverage.
 DOGE-adjacent government services review creates uncertainty in subsidiary IT contracts.